 Being in a relationship is great if you are in love with the person.
 However, with time things get mundane when the other aspects of life come into play.
 Problems creep in, which sometimes are resolved but sometimes are hard to get over.

+You have to be strong and take the hard step for your sake.
+It’s not selfish to think about your happiness.
 If lately, you’ve been having second thoughts about your relationship, then here are the signs to look for to call it quits once and for all.